Our Feeding Services

 The therapists involved in the intensives are highly skilled at observing, interpreting and understanding how a child responds to food and mealtimes, how the family respond to these behaviours and how together this impacts on the mealtime dynamic.
 Through our intensive residential program these challenges are addressed with the family, without the everyday pressures of school, appointments, work and all other factors which make mealtimes more challenging.

-Our Fussy Feeders program operates either from The Memorial Hospital, at the child’s home (local families) or rented accommodation in Adelaide (interstate families).
-Our highly experienced Paediatrician, Dietitians, Speech Pathologists, Occupational Therapists and Parent/Child therapist support your family throughout the week long program.
+Our Venture Out program operates either within your child’s home (local families) or rented accommodation in Adelaide (interstate families).
+Our highly experienced Feeding Therapists support your family throughout the week long program.